Carman (singer): Music and television career

-In 1989, his sixth studio album, Revival in the Land was released and became his first number-one album on the US Christian Albums chart, spent 33 weeks at the summit and became his third Gold record; it included the songs "A Witch's Invitation", "Resurrection Rap" and the title track; its long-form video release was certified Platinum.
+Carman's sixth studio album, Revival in the Land, was released in 1989.
+It became his first number one album, and appeared on the US Christian Albums chart for 33 weeks.
+It was also his third gold record, which included the songs "A Witch's Invitation", "Resurrection Rap" and the title track.
+Its long-form video release was certified platinum.

-In 1991, Carman released his third live album, in collaboration with Commissioned and the Christ Church Choir, Shakin' the House...Live, which reached number four on the US Christian Albums chart and earned a Grammy Award nomination for Best Pop/Contemporary Gospel Album.
-That same year, Carman released his seventh studio album Addicted to Jesus, becoming his second number-one album on the US Christian Albums chart and his fourth Gold record, including the songs "Satan, Bite the Dust", "1955", "Come Into This House" (with Commissioned), "Our Turn Now" (with Petra) and the title track (with DC Talk), all of which music videos were commissioned, eventually its long-form video release would achieve Gold status as well; the album also earned another Grammy nomination for Best Pop/Contemporary Gospel Album.
+In 1991, Carman released his third live album Shakin' the House...Live, in collaboration with Commissioned and the Christ Church Choir.
+It reached number four on the US Christian Albums chart, and earned a Grammy nomination for Best Pop/Contemporary Gospel Album.
+That same year, Carman released his seventh studio album Addicted to Jesus.
+It became his second number one album on the US Christian Albums chart and his fourth gold record.
+It included the songs "Satan, Bite the Dust", "1955", "Come Into This House" (with Commissioned), "Our Turn Now" (with Petra) and the title track (with DC Talk).
+Music videos were commissioned for all songs, and eventually its long-form video release would achieve gold status.
+The album also earned another Grammy nomination for Best Pop/Contemporary Gospel Album.

-During that time, between 1987 and 1989, Carman was named Readers' Choice for Favorite Male Vocalist by Charisma magazine.
+Between 1987 and 1989, Carman was named Readers' Choice for Favorite Male Vocalist by Charisma magazine.
 In 1990 and 1992, Billboard named him the Contemporary Christian Artist of the Year.

-In October 1992, Carman signed with Sparrow Records and in March 1993 released his first compilation album, The Absolute Best, which included a new song, "Serve the Lord", which was nominated for a Dove Award for Inspirational Recorded Contemporary Christian Song of the Year.
-That same year, his eighth studio album, The Standard was released, becoming Carman's third number-one album on the US Christian Albums chart and his first one to be certified Platinum, eventually becoming Carman's best-selling album.
-The Standard included the hit songs "Who's In The House" (nominated for a Dove Award for Rap Recorded Contemporary Christian Song of the Year), "Sunday School Rock", "Great God", "Holdin' On" and "America Again", all of which were commissioned music videos for every song and included on its long-form video release, also achieving Platinum status.
-Prior to the release of the album, in August 1993, with more than 50,000 in attendance, Carman was the main act in Johannesburg, South Africa.
-The following year, he embarked on The Standard World Tour, where he performed a free concert at Texas Stadium October 22, 1994, with 71,132 attendees.
+In October 1992, Carman signed with Sparrow Records.
+In March 1993, he released his first compilation album, The Absolute Best.
+It included the song "Serve the Lord", which was nominated for a Dove Award for Inspirational Recorded Contemporary Christian Song of the Year.
+That same year, Carman released The Standard, his eighth studio album.
+It became Carman's third number one album on the US Christian Albums chart, and his first one to be certified platinum.
+It eventually became his best-selling album.
+The Standard included the hit songs "Who's In The House" (nominated for a Dove Award for Rap Recorded Contemporary Christian Song of the Year), "Sunday School Rock", "Great God", "Holdin' On" and "America Again".
+Music videos were produced for every song, with its long-form video release also achieving platinum status.
+In August 1993, prior to the release of the album and with more than 50,000 in attendance, Carman was the main act in Johannesburg, South Africa.
+The following year, he embarked on The Standard World Tour, and performed a free concert at Texas Stadium October 22, 1994, with 71,132 attendees.
 Another concert had 80,000 in Chattanooga, Tennessee.
 It is believed that Carman holds the world record for the largest single Christian concert in history.